cogniteev/kipavois-poc/README.md

 * `localhost` if docker is installed on your workstation
 * IP of your docker-machine machine.
 You can get it by running `docker-machine ip <NAME>`.
 To get list of available machine, use the `docker-machine ls` command.

+You will be then asked to provide a login/password.
+See [nginx Dockerfile](nginx/Dockerfile) to get the list of valid users.

 ## Containers Linkage